metabase/metabase/docs/operations-guide/running-metabase-on-docker.md

 ## Quick start

-> The quick start is intended just for running Metabase locally.
+> The quick start is intended for running Metabase locally.
 See below for instructions on [running Metabase in production](#production-installation).

-Assuming you have Docker installed and running.
+Assuming you have [Docker](https://www.docker.com/) installed and running:

 ```
 docker pull metabase/metabase:latest